-The Christian ministries major is designed to prepare students to serve as Christian leaders and servants in the world.
-It offers an undergraduate study of ministry which may lead to:
+The Christian ministries major at Anderson University is designed to prepare students to impact the world for Christ as servant leaders.
+The program offers an undergraduate study of ministry, which may lead to:

-This major is intended to be the first step in a plan of lifelong learning for ministry.
-This program is designed for students desiring to enter ministry upon graduation but who might choose to continue their studies later and for students entering seminary immediately upon graduation.
-Courses in this major encourage ministry practice and informed reflection on that practice, giving students both depth and breadth of preparation.
+This major is intended to be the first step in a plan for lifelong learning within ministry.
+The program is designed for students desiring to enter the field upon graduation, but who might choose to continue their studies later, and for students entering seminary immediately upon graduation.
+Courses in this major encourage ministry practice and informed reflection on that practice, giving students a robust, well-rounded education of both depth and breadth within the calling of ministry.

-- Graduate with a Bachelor of Arts in Christian Ministries in 3 years
+- Graduate with a Bachelor of Arts in Christian Ministries in three years.

-- Graduate with a Bachelor of Arts in Christian Ministries in 4 years
+- Graduate with a Bachelor of Arts in Christian Ministries in four years.

-Christian Ministries is also offered as a complementary major and may be taken in conjunction with another major.
+Christian ministries is also offered as a complementary major, and may be taken in conjunction with another major.
 This approach strengthens students’ preparation for servanthood in today’s world by connecting theological, biblical, and ministerial knowledge with students’ base of knowledge.
-It offers the opportunity to prepare for ministry while also preparing for another profession and gives students a broad base in preparation for graduate study in ministry.
+It offers the opportunity to prepare for ministry while also preparing for another profession, and gives students a broad base in preparation for graduate study in ministry, as well.

 What classes will I take?